-Revenue from our solar business for the first quarter of 2016 represented approximately 5% of our total revenue (first quarter and full year 2015 - less than 5%).
-To support recent program wins in our solar business and anticipated growth in global demand for solar energy, we expanded our solar operations into Asia during 2015.
+Revenue from our solar business for the first half of 2016 represented less than 5% of our total revenue (first half of 2015 - less than 5%).
+To support program wins in our solar business and anticipated growth in global demand for solar energy, we expanded our solar operations into Asia during 2015.
 In order to establish competitive solar energy manufacturing capabilities in Asia, we made investments, commencing in the second quarter of 2015, which included plant and capital equipment (including leased equipment), as well as cash advances to an Asia-based solar cell supplier (Solar Supplier) as part of an agreement executed to help secure our solar cell supply.
 The advances were used by the Solar Supplier to help finance the expansion of its manufacturing operations into Malaysia.
 See "Liquidity and Capital Resources - Liquidity - Cash requirements" below.
-Our solar business is dependent on the Solar Supplier to provide the majority of the solar cells required to support our global solar operations.
+Our solar business is dependent on this supplier to provide the majority of the solar cells required to support our global solar operations.
 During 2015, we also transitioned a portion of our solar operations from North America to Asia in support of our global solar expansion.
-The expansion of our solar business, however, has been slower than anticipated, and we incurred higher than expected costs in this business in 2015, primarily due to ramping delays and operational inefficiencies at our new solar site in Asia, as well as challenges experienced by some of our suppliers (including the Solar Supplier) in meeting our ramp requirements.
+The expansion of our solar business was slower than anticipated, and we incurred higher than expected costs in this business in 2015, primarily due to ramping delays and operational inefficiencies at our new solar site in Asia, as well as challenges experienced by some of our suppliers (including the Solar Supplier) in meeting our ramp requirements.
 These negative factors impacted our output in 2015 and adversely affected the operating results of our solar business for that year.
-While we made significant progress in addressing these operational challenges during the first quarter of 2016, and incurred lower than expected losses in this business in the quarter, we remain focused on resolving the outstanding issues and continue to anticipate completing the ramping of our solar operations by the end of the second quarter of 2016.
-However, any further delays in ramping or failure to resolve the remaining operational challenges in a timely manner could result in further losses for this business in future periods.
-In addition, because our solar programs typically have shorter program life cycles than our traditional EMS businesses, delays in winning new or replacement programs after the completion of our existing solar programs could lead to volatility in our solar revenue and margins, as well as our financial position and cash flows.
+We have successfully resolved our major operational challenges and the ramping of our new solar site in Asia was completed during the second quarter of 2016.
+However, because our solar programs typically have shorter program life cycles than our traditional EMS businesses, delays in winning or commencing new or replacement programs after the completion of our existing solar programs could adversely affect our solar revenue and margins, as well as our financial position and cash flows.